TyGuS/hoogle_plus/README.md

 There is also an executable you may interact with, `hplus`.

 ## Re-running the evaluation
-You should have a docker image
+First we must build a docker image:
-0. Load it with `docker load --input hoogleplus_aec.tar`
+0. Build it with `docker build --tag hoogleplus_aec:latest` (This can take between 40 minutes and 2 hours)
 1. Run the docker file interactively with a desired output directory.
 Hoogle+ will put the evaluation results into that directory.
 ```
-docker run -v /absolute/path/to/output/dir:/output -it hoogleplus_aec:1.0.0 /bin/bash
+docker run -v /absolute/path/to/output/dir:/output -it hoogleplus_aec:latest /bin/bash
 ```
 0. Now navigate to the internal hoogle plus directory: `cd /home/hoogle_plus`
-0. Run the evaluation script: `./evaluation.sh`
+0. Run the evaluation script: `./evaluation.sh` (This can take about 150 minutes, )

-At this point, you should have 4 new files in your output directory.
+At this point, you should have 5 new files in your output directory.
 These are the results of the evaluation.

 ## Usage